josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪄_Expression_Of_Norms/📼_Politicians_Gone_Wild/🛶_Flag_It_Yourself/📍_Postcard_List/🇬🇮_gibraltar.md

 ---

-## Self-Determination Is Not A Prop Either
+## 🗳️ Self-Determination Is Not A Prop Either

 Gibraltar is often used as a strong example of local consent.

 There is a reason for that.

-Gibraltarians have expressed a clear political preference against Spanish sovereignty and against shared sovereignty arrangements.
+Gibraltarians have expressed a clear political preference against Spanish sovereignty and against shared-sovereignty arrangements.

 That matters.